MattPinder/MastersProject/README.md

 Push sge scripts, reports, etc. to github
 Clone to chalmers and move data separately
 AIM TO START ASSEMBLIES START OF NEXT WEEK
-Use Platanus, Soap and DiscovarDeNovo (NOT Spades)
+Use Platanus, Soap and DiscovarDeNovo (NOT cSpades)
 * Is there a precomplied version of Discovar?
   * No - must install from source
 Should be able to run rsync on the login node